Avoxel284/Avoxel284/README.md

 ## Other stuff about me
 - I own a video game company! https://arro.digital/
-- My future goals are to learn Ruby + C# and figure out how to use Unity
+- My future goals are to learn Ruby + C#
 - I am a full stack developer